Port Henry is an historic town with a creative future. We welcome you and hope that you will take a tour of our public art!

 Set in the carriage house of the former Witherbee-Sherman headquarters, this exceptional museum tells the story of Moriah and Port Henry's iron mining history.
 There are historic artifacts inside and out along with a stunning walk-around model and diorama explaining how the mines operated.

 Port Henry's artistic talents include stone masonry.
 Recently, local citizens volunteered to rebuild the circular garden where historically, the downtown bandstand had been located.
-With superb detail, this new circle garden includes fine stonework and a lion's head fountain recalling the original on the old bandstand.
+With superb detail, this new circle garden includes fine stonework and seasonal plantings.

 Located at thee entry to Port Henry's Village Beach, this colorful sign has homemade arrows pointing to places around the world and close by.
 Made of found wood and driftwood from the lakeshore, the sign is sure to get you where you want to go.